-LGIBooks is a book & internet production company dedicated to producing quality websites, audios, videos, and books that will “cross-over” to “the mainstream” to educate the culture about ways of living, values, and beliefs that are centered around basic principles of life for human beings.
+LGIBooks is a content production company dedicated to producing quality websites, audios, videos, and books that will “cross-over” to “the mainstream” to educate the culture about ways of living, values, and beliefs that are centered around basic principles of life for human beings.
 Generally this means either basic principles which are well-supported by credible, verifiable scientific research, or which are so basic and self-evident as to need no scientific validation or support.

 The Premises for LGIBooks: